 Are you are looking to create an indoor jungle but are worried you don't have the conditions to support tropical plants.
-You could create a greenhouse environment inside a glass cabinet, like this one from IKEA filled with beautiful anthurium.
+You could create a greenhouse environment inside a glass cabinet, like this one from IKEA filled with leafy green beauties.
 This allows you to carefully control the heat, light, and humidity.Continue to 2 of 16 below.

 02 of 16

 If you want to expand your plant collection or pass some on as gifts, why not nurture some cuttings through the popular water propagation method?

 You can dedicate a shelf to your cuttings and display them in glass jars for added decorative appeal.
 Swap out the water weekly and install some grow lights on the shelf above to help the cuttings take root.Continue to 3 of 16 below.